Buy all ingredients right below the recipe

 Tip

-If you like more sour dishes, you can mix the sauerkraut into the baking mixture and bake everything together.
+If you like more sour dishes, you can mix the sauerkraut into the baking mixture already and bake everything together.

 Kuchařka pro dceru